JulioJu/medicalCentre/README.md

 * /#/patient-form : create a new patient
 * /#/ : home page.

+N.B.
+Form fields are cached in SessionStorage to prevent the loss of data
+    during navigation or page reload without submit.
+    It's the default behaviour in Firefox for a simple HTML form (not Angular).

 ## Create a service with Angular-cli
 * To create a new module with its service and component.
 With Angular-cli
     1. `cd src/app/`